 Both Attio and DealCloud were originally designed with capital markets teams in mind.
 Attio is no longer venture-capital specific, and DealCloud, while still a CRM focused on capital markets, has expanded to include broader financial service industries.
 When you compare DealCloud and Attio, however, there are some key differences.

 Attio offers a much simpler interface and user-friendly workflow processes.
 Firms that are looking to get started quickly may find that Attio is a better match for their needs.
 DealCloud can take months to customize and deploy in addition to hours of training for your team to understand how to use it.

 Although Attio is quicker to deploy and easier to use, users still report that the interface can be clunky, especially with the mobile app, which can slow down team-wide adoption.
-If your team wants enriched data, Attio has a small component that pulls data from online sites, while DealCloud has much broader enrichment opportunities that come at a cost.
+If your team wants enriched data, Attio lacks this capability, while DealCloud has much broader enrichment opportunities that come at a cost.